karimFin/esp32-anomaly-telemetry-firmware/README.md

 # ESP32 Edge Anomaly Telemetry Node

-Production-style embedded project that monitors industrial signals on `ESP32`, detects anomalies on-device, and publishes resilient MQTT telemetry.
+monitors industrial signals on `ESP32`, detects anomalies on-device, and publishes resilient MQTT telemetry.

 ## What It Does
 - Samples `DHT22`, gas analog input, and `MPU6050` vibration.